khyateed/projecting-food-insecurity/README.md

 ![img](images/2018preds_fi.png)
 ![img](images/2018_chor_FI.png)

 The maps above indicate that the model was able to capture the general trends of food insecurity, especially in places which are the most significantly impacted.
-The model did not perform as well at capturing the severity of FI rates in certain areas, such as Maine, the Pacific Northwest, and the Southeast.
-White areas are counties which contained missing values, due to a lack of data specific to a feature for the year 2018.
+The model did not perform as well at capturing the severity of FI rates in certain areas, such as Maine, the Pacific Northwest, and the Southeast. <br>
+*Empty spaces indicate missing values due to a lack of data for one or more of the modeling features, for that county in the year 2018.*

 # Conclusion & Next Steps
 The final RFE Model 5 was able to explain about 75% of the variance in the data, based on a cross validation R2 score of 0.7486, and was off on predictions by an average of 2%, based on Test RMSE score of 0.0198.
 The most important features used in this model were shown to be `Unsheltered_rate_X_Percent_asian`, `Sheltered_rate_X_Percent_white`, `Sheltered_rate_X_Percent_Black`, `Houseless_rate_X_Percent_asian`, and `Unsheltered_rate_X_Percent_male`, based on model coefficients.